TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Notably, this vision diverges from the popular concept of Web 3.0, which is characterised as an 'Internet of Value.'
 Instead, our focus is on the transformative potential of integrations made possible by accessible and universal trust anchors.

-# Smart Token as the Trust Anchor
+# Smart Tokens: The New Trust Anchors

 The preceding chapter outlined a vision for a web populated by ubiquitous trust anchors.
 This chapter posits that these trust anchors should assume the form of tokens.
 We will explore why tokens are suitable as trust anchors, discuss the technical and layered design implications, and introduce a new design requirement for the type of tokens suitable for trust anchors: smart tokens.